woojiahao/tp/docs/DeveloperGuide.md

 ### Appendix: Planned Enhancements

+- The current `get_budget` command does not alter the transaction list when processing the expenses within the interval.
+This can lead to confusion as users may not be aware of the specific transactions that are being included in the calculation of the budget remainder, and as a result, mistaking the budget calculation as not working.

-- `get_budget` to apply a filter to transaction list, like `get_total_expenditure`, to remove any confusion about which transactions are counted in the budget
+    We plan to apply a filter to the transaction list, like in `get_total_expenditure`, when `get_budget` is run to accurately display the list of transactions that we have included for the calculation to reduce this potential user confusion.
+- The current `get_budget`'s weekly interval calculation uses the week of year.
+However, given that this information is not immediately intuitive to users, users may not be aware of how weekly budgets are calculated, leading to confusion.

-- `get_budget`'s weekly interval calculation to use the previous `6` days + today for computation instead of week of year as the latter is not immediately intuitive
+  We plan to modify `get_budget`'s weekly interval calculation to use the previous `6` days + today to make the command more intuitive for users.
 - `find` to support all properties
 - Add confirmation to some data deletion commands (`delete`, `clear_transactions`, `reset_unicash`)
 - Expand summary window to incomes as well